VladKopanev/zio-saga/README.md

 ```

 ### TODO:
-- Compose sagas to run in parallel
+- Tests
 - Log sagas actions to database and restore in case of failure
-- Tests
 - Improve docs, show that it's not a simple task to compose sagas by your own